 Rattling, Clicking and Clunking?

-These noises are usually front suspension or steerage issues – The joints become loose and worn over time, and older cars are generally a little more noisy.
+These noises are usually front suspension or steerage issues – The joints become loose and worn over time, and older cars are generally a little noisier.
 Whilst parked move your steering wheel to the left and right with someone outside the car.

 You are looking for responsive wheels – if there is play in the steering wheels, and you move the steering wheel without the necessary response from the wheels outside then get it checked out, this is definitely a safety issue.

 How to Fix a Steering Pump Noise?